goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 ### Overview

-The multi-tenant WordPress setup allows multiple "tenant" sites to run from one "core" WordPress install.
+The multi-tenant WordPress setup allows multiple "tenant" sites to run from one "core" WordPress install, but with separate databases.
 The WordPress files are placed in versioned directories outside of the site's root, such as <code class="path">/opt/wordpress/{version}/</code>, then symlinked to the tenant sites' root directories.

 The main <code class="path">wp-config.php</code> file is in <code class="path">/opt/wordpress</code> and contains all shared WordPress settings and definitions, along with a bit of code to require the tenants' config files, based on the host.